 Oral contraceptive use at young age increases risk

 Use of oral contraceptives (birth control pills) reduces the risk of ovarian cancer among BRCA mutation carriers.
 However, oral contraceptive use appears to increase the risk of breast cancer, especially when started at a very young age or used for more than five years.
 Longer duration of use, especially before first full-term pregnancy, has been reported to be associated with greater risk of breast cancer among both BRCA1 and BRCA2 mutation carriers.
+The effect on breast cancer risk by oral contraceptive risk appears to vary by type of mutation (BRCA2 or BRCA1), although studies are not in agreement as to which type is influenced more by oral contraceptive use.

 Obesity increases risk